-Provide: counselling on Match day, regular check- ups by Associate Dean of Student affairs and Director of the Career Advising system, connecting with previously unmatched students.
+4 Provide: counselling on Match day, regular check- ups by Associate Dean of Student affairs and Director of the Career Advising system, connecting with previously unmatched students.
 Wellness advisors meet with all unmatched students immediately after the results.
 Provide regular meetings.
 Increased access to dedicated counselor at Oueen's Wellness centre.
 Mandatory meeting with the faculty and SA Office, one-on-one meeting with counsellor and Assistant Dean Student Affairs followed by continuous counselling support and regular check-ups by Assistant Dean.
 Provide: Unmatched day support group, Post- Match Day Support Group for Unmatched Students, Unhappily Matched Support Group Offer to meet with faculty (email the afternoon of the match), offer of BAER (counselor and physicians), peer support, support from university student services.
 Provide: intense personal statement and interview coaching for R2, Elective advising, application preparation, one-on-one physician advisor, interview prep course Frequent follow ups with career councillors (application process, provide feedback on CV, give interview prep etc.) Provide: elective planning, one on one sessions for CV review, personal letter review and mock interview Provide: one-on-one sessions for R2.
 Also, career counselling with all of the above plus rank ordering strategy and frequent emotional support sessions.
 Students receive emails for preparation for matching and help from the Bureau d'aide des étudiants et résidents en médecine BAER.
-Yes Yes Up to 70% of tuition can be returmed through reimbursements N/A N/A Yes Ŷ Ŝ No Ŝ Minimum of 4 weeks of electives and up to 30 weeks.
+Yes Yes Up to 70% of tuition can be returned through reimbursements N/A N/A Yes No. No. 2 No Minimum of 4 weeks of electives and up to 30 weeks.
 Research and post-grad options available.
 Follow the electives number caps of 4th year.
 No post grad option.
 Students need to have gone unmatched for R1 an R2.
-Students will have 30 weeks of dinical electives and 12 weeks of non-clinical (research, leadership, humanities).
-Research options, educational non-clinical options, access to the Well Office Research, other university degree, health sciences pedagogy, degree in public health, epidemiology, bioethics, etc. Yes Yes Yes Ŷ Ŷ Toronto Queens Ottawa McGill Montréal Yes Minimum of 4 weeks of electives Yes Yes Provide: intense personal and up to 30 weeks.
-Research statement and interview and post-grad options available.
-Coaching for R2, Elective advising, application preparation, one-on-one physician advisor, interview prep course Yes Minimum of 4 weeks of electives and up to 30 weeks.
-Research and up to 30 weeks.
-Research and post-grad options available.
-Yes Provide: intense personal statement and interview coaching for R2.
-Elective advising, application preparation, one-on-one physician advisor, interview prep course of 4th year.
-No post grad option.
-Yes Follow the electives number caps of 4th year.
-No post grad option.
-No Yes Frequent follow ups with career councillors (application process, provide feedback on CV, give interview prep etc.) Yes Minimu of 4 weeks of electives Yes Yes Provide: interese personal and up to 30 weeks.
-Research and interview coaching in R2, Elective and post-grad options available.
-Yes Follow the electives number caps No Yes Frequent follow ups with career councilions of 4th year.
-No post grad option.
-Yes Students need to have gene No Yes Frequent follow ups with career councilions of an evidents need to have gene and interview preparation, one-on-one physician advisor, one-on-one physician advisor, interview physician advisor, 0 Yes Minimum of 4 weeks of electives and up to 30 weeks.
-Research and up to 30 weeks.
-Research of 4th year.
-No post grad option.
-Yes Provide: interview prop. course physician advisor, interview physician interview prop. course physician advisor, interview physician interview physician intervi titial o assist upport sctors at Znd options; service act by Student g with h day l ssessing slow clear clear alls alls md sand position being ter es for s, and ched We have confidential faculty meetings to assist with student life; support from program directors at meetings to review strategies for the 2nd iteration or other options; and a psychology service offered on all our campuses.
-Personalized contact by the program and Student Affairs Individual meeting with SA office on match day with psychological adjustment and assessing need for further follow up.
-Help develop clear plan within 3 days.
-Provide evening calls when necessary and faculty mentors.
-We also liaise with PGME and UGME regarding position and elective opportunities.
-Provide: two well-being consultants, direct contact with Learner Well-Being and Success Faculty Directors, emergency services for learners in distress, and connecting with previously unmatched students.
-Personalized meetings with a member of the program's management, where the different support options are presented according to the need of the student.
-All the usual support for CaRMS applications (coaching, interview, CV, personal letters, etc.) is available for these students.
-All of those listed as well as meetings with faculty mentors and Student Affairs specifically to assess progress and provide general support.
-Provide: one-on-one career advising sessions on CaRMS document prep, ranking strategy, interview prep and specific career planning V/N V/N Yes No but students do not pay added tuition Š Yes Ŷ Ŷ MD/MSc program Opportunity to do an additional year of research (Master's or other) or a selected individual training.
+Students will have 30 weeks of dinical electives and 12 weeks of non-dinical (research, leadership, humanities).
+Research options, educational non-clinical options, access to the Well Office Research, other university degree, health sciences pedagogy, degree in public health, epidemiology, bioethics, etc. Yes Yes Yes Š No. Toronto Oueens Ottawa McGill Montréal

+N/A N/A Yes No but students d not pay added tuition

+Š Yes °Ž S S

+Complete an MSc in our joint MD/MSc program Opportunity to do an additional year of research (Master's or other) or a selected individual training.
 Students needs to have gone unmatched for both R1 and R2.
 Options include electives, research, and continuation of a post-grad degree if started before unmatching.
-8-12 weeks of Pre-CaRMS electives and a mandatory research project to highlight the student's strengths as an applicant. ŝ Yes Yes Sherbrooke Laval Dalhousie NUM Sherbrooke No
+8-12 weeks of Pre-CaRMS electives and a mandatory research project to highlight the student's strengths as an applicant.

+2 Š Yes Yes

+Sherbrooke Laval Dalhousie MUN

+CFMS FEMC